 Now, you should probably know that the school in question was Geelong Grammar, which was a sandpit for a remarkable number of future media moguls.
 James’s father Sir Warwick went there, as did his cousin John B. Fairfax.
 Kerry Packer was a student, along with members of the Holmes à Court family and Ranald Macdonald, who went on to run the Age.
 On one of his first days as a boarder at the junior school, James Fairfax was told that “the commo” was waiting outside to see him.
 So out he went to find yet another future mogul, young Rupert Murdoch, standing on the lawn.

 Murdoch was a couple of years ahead of Fairfax, and was known at the time for his left-wing views.
 It was the first time the heirs to Australia’s two major newspaper companies had met.
-They would later become intense rivals, but at the time Fairfax appreciated the gesture.
+They would later become intense rivals, but at the time Fairfax appreciated the gesture of welcome.
 “It was nice of him to do that,” he recalled.

 “I am determined to be positive about Geelong Grammar,” James Fairfax wrote in his memoir, My Regards to Broadway.
 I asked him about that intriguing line and, as a cockatoo screeched in the trees and he poured us another glass, he explained how he had been the subject of “ragging” during his school days.
 Nowadays it’s better known as bullying.
 “They took it out on me from time to time.
 It was mainly verbal but they made things unpleasant.”

 “In senior school,” he added, “they had it down to a slightly fine art.
 I might have appeared reserved.
 They thought I didn’t like them or want to be close to them.
 I didn’t think I was all that different to anyone else.”